inoxlang/inox/README.md

   ```

 - __\[recommended\]__ add the [inoxd daemon](./docs/inox-daemon.md) to automatically start the project server.
-  If you have installed `inox` on your local machine or a local VM, execute the following command to add a systemd service:
+  If you have installed `inox` on your **local machine** or a local VM, execute the following command to add a systemd service:
   ```
-  sudo inox add-service
+  sudo inox add-service # don't run this on a REMOTE machine
   ```
   _If you execute this command inside a VM, don't forget to forward the port 8305 to allow VSCode to connect to the project server._